ErnestEZY/Food-Nutrition-Tracker-App/README.md

 *Prerequisites*

 To run the Nutrition Tracker WebApp, you’ll need the following:
--Python 3.8 or higher
+I. Python 3.8 or higher
--A MongoDB database (for storing food logs)
+II.
+A MongoDB database (for storing food logs)
--Streamlit and other required Python libraries (listed in requirements.txt)
+III.
+Streamlit and other required Python libraries (listed in requirements.txt)

 *Usage*
 1. Calculate Your BMI: Start on the Home page by entering your height and weight to calculate your BMI.